-The Company entered into long-term supply agreements with multiple U.S. FDA-approved API suppliers and encapsulators.
+The Company entered into long-term supply agreements with multiple API suppliers and encapsulators.
+The Company is relying on these suppliers to meet current and potential future global demand for its lead product.
 Certain supply agreements require annual minimum volume commitments by the Company and certain volume shortfalls may require payments for such shortfalls.

-These agreements include requirements for the suppliers to meet certain product specifications and qualify their materials and facilities with applicable regulatory authorities including the U.S. FDA.
+These agreements include requirements for the suppliers to meet certain product specifications and qualify their materials and facilities with applicable regulatory authorities, including the U.S. FDA.
 The Company has incurred certain costs associated with the qualification of product produced by these suppliers.